rei/rei-cedar-docs/docs/patterns/form-validation-messaging/Readme.md

   - By using helper text to clearly and concisely inform the user of formatting requirements
   - Only requiring form field that are absolutely needed
   - Only require specific formatting where absolutely needed
+  - Integrate input masking that can clearly visualize formatting expectations
 - Limit it
   - Request less information in your form.
 Combine field such as first and last name where possible and solicit only the most relevant and important info about the users.
   - By only providing error instruction after a user has interacted with it and moved on